spawnfest/eneo4j/README.md

 ## Description

 This project is prepared during a Spawnfest competition.
 It aims to implement easy communication with neo4j database using its [HTTP API](https://neo4j.com/docs/http-api/current/introduction/).
+This library is written in Erlang so that it can be used from both Erlang and Elixir.

 ## Installation

-To `rebar.config` add
+To `rebar.config` add:

 ```erlang
 {deps, [